avamerina/HomeMedicineKitTracker/README.md

 # HomeMedicineKitTracker
+KEEP IN SECRET UNTIL YOUR MOM'S BIRTHDAY!!!!!!!!
-Track and manage your home medicine kit
+App to track and manage your home medicine kit